Almond Oil for Dark Circles: Amazingly Simple Solution

-- Wash it off with water and pat dry your skin.
+- Wash it off with water, and pat dry your skin.

 *Repeat as necessary.

-With a few almonds, water, lemon juice, and milk, you can make an almond paste which effectively removes dark eye circles.
+With a few almonds, water, lemon juice, and milk, you can make an almond paste that effectively removes dark eye circles.
 To change things up a bit, I wanted to include this recipe because it doesn’t require actual almond oil, just almonds!

-- Put few almonds in a bowl and pour in the water to cover the almonds.
+- Put a few almonds in a bowl and pour in the water to cover the almonds.
 Let it sit undisturbed overnight.

 - When you wake up the next morning, you’ll find the almonds are soft enough to peel their skins.
 Peel the skin from the almonds.